Dhuruvm/NoteCanvasAI/DEPLOYMENT.md

 ### Troubleshooting

+**Build fails with "vite: not found" error:**
+- Use build command: `npm ci --include=dev && npm run build`
+- This ensures devDependencies (including Vite) are installed
+- Alternative: Use the provided `./build-render.sh` script

 **Build fails with status 127:**
 - Ensure `build` script exists in package.json
 - Check Node.js version compatibility (use 18+)
 - Verify all dependencies are in package.json